10 Top-Rated Attractions & Things to Do in Drumheller

 About 75 million years ago, dinosaurs roamed the region around Drumheller, at one time a vast inland lake with a tropical climate and lush vegetation.
 In 1884, by sheer chance, geologist J. B. Tyrrell stumbled across some dinosaur bones lying among the cacti and stones of the Alberta Badlands while in the region searching for coal.

-Today, Drumheller's main attractions focus around these discoveries.
+Today, Drumheller's main attractions focus on these discoveries.
 Many of the dinosaur remains they dug up can be seen in numerous museums in the area, across Canada, and around the world.
-To find out where best to see these amazing dinosaur sites and remains, as well as countless other things to do, be sure to refer to our list of the top tourist attractions in Drumheller.
+Discover the best places to visit to see these amazing dinosaur sites and remains, as well as countless other things to do, with our list of the top tourist attractions in Drumheller.